atsid/18f-RFQ993471-POOL1/DeveloperREADME.md

 This runs the `gulp build` step, then pushes the content of the 'dist' folder to `gh-pages` branch for publication.

-If you need to remove the content, run `gulp undeploy` to push a dummy file to the gh-pages site.
-(You could delete the branch completely, but then you need to manually recreate it later).

 # Reference

 Gulp task listing: